OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 *Example:*

 - Technical flagged abuse case: Add Cross Site Scripting injection into a comment input field.
 - Business flagged abuse case: Ability to modify the price of an article in an online causing the user to pay a lower amount for the wanted article.

 ## When to define the list of Abuse Cases?

-On an agile project, the definition workshop must be made after the meeting in which User Stories are includen in a Sprint.
+On an Agile project, the definition workshop must be made after the meeting in which User Stories are included on a Sprint.

-In waterfall projects, the definition workshop must be made when the business feature to implement are identified and known by the business.
+In Waterfall projects, the definition workshop must be made when the business feature to implement is identified and known by the business.

-The abuse cases selected to be addressed must become security requirements in each feature specification section (waterfall) or User Story acceptance criteria (agile) to allow additional cost/effort evaluation, identification, and implementation of the countermeasures.
+The abuse cases selected must become security requirements in each feature specification section (Waterfall) or User Story acceptance criteria (Agile) to allow additional cost/effort evaluation, identification, and implementation of the countermeasures.

 Each abuse case must have a unique identifier in order to allow tracking throughout the whole project/sprint (details about this point will be given in the proposal section).